e-kononenko/AttentionTracking/README.md

 # AttentionTracking

-Mechanism that understands, what items in `SwiftUI` List are interesting to users, based on theire viewing time.
+Mechanism that understands, what items in `SwiftUI` List are interesting to users, based on their viewing time.

 We find visible cells with `GeometryReader` and custom `PreferenceKey`.